 If these limitations become a reality, they would be the first national standards implemented for power plants under the Clean Air Act since it became law in 1990.
 The EPA proposal says any new coal-fired plants to adhere to the mercury standards, while oil-fired plants would have a four-year grace period to comply.

-says the industries have the technology to operate cleaner facilities.
+One trade publication says the industries have the technology to operate cleaner facilities.
 “Even though economical technology for controlling toxic air pollution has already been developed and is being employed in newer facilities, power plants remain the largest air polluters in the U.S.," says the report.

-, reigning in toxic emissions from fossil fuel power plants would make a significant difference in reducing the related health costs, including nervous system damage, cognitive impairment in children, premature deaths and heart attacks. “[These power plants] are responsible for 50 percent of mercury emissions, over 50 percent of acid gas emissions, and about 25 percent of toxic metal emissions in the U.S.,” says the agency.
+According to the EPA, reigning in toxic emissions from fossil fuel power plants would make a significant difference in reducing the related health costs, including nervous system damage, cognitive impairment in children, premature deaths and heart attacks. “[These power plants] are responsible for 50 percent of mercury emissions, over 50 percent of acid gas emissions, and about 25 percent of toxic metal emissions in the U.S.,” says the agency.

 The agency also says success is achievable.
 Simply by installing existing simple technologies like scrubbers, the agency says 91 percent of mercury released into the air from coal-burning power plants could be prevented.